ishank-dev/TheDevelopersPlanet/README.md

 ###### Web Portal to interact and connect with all the cool developers around the world.

 ## Contribution
-Feel free to contribute or create issues.
+Feel free to contribute and create issues.
+Project open for contribution especially for first time contributors

 ## Prerequisites
 You need to have xampp installed on your system in order to run this application